You are here

 - Foster a value for lifelong learning.

-The goals of baccalaureate nursing education at Baptist Memorial College of Health Sciences are:
+The goals of baccalaureate nursing education at Baptist College are:

 - Provide comprehensive direct and indirect patient-centered care for diverse populations along the health-illness continuum, in a variety of health care settings.